arjunrajeev/arjunrajeev.github.io/_posts/2016-01-04-cucumber-jvm-parallel-testing.markdown

  - cukes.AbstractSteps : This class will be inherited by the step definitions.
 As per my design I am planning to keep all my verify in this method.
 This will allow me to do verifications at the step definitions and not at the page methods.

- -cukes.AbstractTest : This class will host all the testNG configuration methods.
+ - cukes.AbstractTest : This class will host all the testNG configuration methods.
 Please note that we cannot have the cucumber.api.hooks defined here (at least as of now).

  - support.AbstractPage : This will host all the page methods like click, enterText, waits etc.